 What are the signs of rosacea?

 Rosacea has a range of symptoms, often starting with intermittent flushing of the face.
 It may progress to persistent redness and the appearance of many small, prominent and broken blood vessels.
 Small red bumps and pimple-type lesions can occur, mainly on the nose, forehead, cheeks and chin, and the skin may also become dry and flaky.
 In extreme cases, there may be an unshapely, red, thickening of the nose – like that of W.C.
 Fields.
-It can also affect your eyes, causing redness and eye irritation.
+It can also affect the eyes, causing redness and eye irritation.

 What causes rosacea?